Withdrawals

 2) A hardship withdrawal is limited to the sum of your Before-Tax Account balance and Roth 401(k) Account balance.
 Any portion of your Before-Tax Account balance that is converted to the Roth Conversion Account will remain available for hardship withdrawal.

-The two times per year limit on withdrawals does not apply.
+The two times per year limit on withdrawals does not apply to hardship withdrawals.
 The following circumstances meet the definition for hardship:

 For more information on applying for a hardship withdrawal, please contact a Customer Service Associate via the STS.